 tencent cloud

-This document primarily describes the concepts and usage of scheduled messages and delayed messages in TDMQ for RocketMQ.
+This document mainly introduces the concept and use of scheduled and delayed messages in TDMQ for RocketMQ.

-Scheduled message: In actual business, after a message is sent to the server, the consumer is expected to receive it at a later time point rather than immediately.
-This type of message is called scheduled message.
+Scheduled messages: After a message is sent to the server, the business may want the consumer to receive it at a later time point rather than immediately.
+Messages of this type are called scheduled messages.

-Delayed message: In actual business, after a message is sent to the server, the consumer is expected to receive it after a period of time rather than immediately.
-This type of message is called delayed message.
+Delayed messages: After a message is sent to the server, the business may want the consumer to receive it after a period of time rather than immediately.
+Messages of this type are called delayed messages.

-Apache RocketMQ does not provide an API for you to freely set the delay time.
-In order to ensure compatibility with the open-source RocketMQ client, TDMQ for RocketMQ has designed a method to specify the message sending time by adding the property key-value pair to the message.
-You only need to add the __STARTDELIVERTIME property value to the property of the message that needs to be sent at a scheduled time (within 40 days).
-For delayed messages, you can first calculate the time point for scheduled sending and then send them as scheduled messages.
+Open-source Apache RocketMQ does not provide an API for users to freely set delay times.
+To ensure compatibility with the open-source RocketMQ client, TDMQ for RocketMQ implements scheduled sending by adding specific property key-value pairs to messages.
+You can schedule a message for delivery at any time within a certain range (40 days) by adding the __STARTDELIVERTIME value to the property of the message.
+For delayed messages, you can first calculate the scheduled delivery timestamp and then send them as scheduled messages.

 Message msg = new Message("test-topic", ("message content").getBytes(StandardCharsets.UTF_8));

-// Set the message to be sent after 10 seconds
+// Set the message to be sent 10 seconds later.

 long delayTime = System.currentTimeMillis() + 10000;